Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Discussion

 \section{Discussion}

-In this study, we presented a systematic approach for developing a highly efficient and accurate neural network potential to model nonstoichiometric materials, using Cr$_{(1-x)}$S as a case study, encompassing the entire range of vacancy concentrations in the Cr sublattice.
+In this study, we presented a systematic approach for developing a highly efficient and accurate neural network potential to model nonstoichiometric environments prevalent during the chemical exfoliation of non-vdW systems, using Cr$_{(1-x)}$S as a case study, encompassing the entire range of vacancy concentrations in the Cr sublattice.
 We extensively evaluated the generalizability of the NNP model by testing its configurational and local geometrical optimization capabilities across various unseen compositions.

-In the domain of on-lattice configurational optimization, where the CE method is traditionally proficient, we have shown NNP's superiority over CE, achieving near-DFT accuracy.
+In the domain of on-lattice configurational optimization, where the CE method is traditionally proficient, we have shown the NNP's superiority over CE, achieving significantly lower energy errors with respect to DFT.
 Notably, as we move from ground-state compositions of Cr$_{(1-x)}$S, concentrated around (Cr$_{0.667}$S), toward higher nonstoichiometric phases (especially at high vacancy concentrations), the accuracy gap between the NNP and CE models becomes more apparent in on-lattice configurational optimization.
 This observation highlights NNP's enhanced capacity to generalize to higher-energy basins in the PES, even without explicit training on similar configurations.
 In contrast, CE exhibits weaker generalization in high-energy regions unless specifically trained with a broader dataset encompassing both low-energy and high-energy configurations.
 A recent study supports this claim and demonstrates how training CE on a larger, diverse training set of configurations generated by MLPs can improve its performance and result in more robust thermodynamic simulations \cite{xie2022machine}.